The main benefit of Kalkwasser use is that it replenishes calcium in the reef and marine tank.

 In short Kalkwasser is calcium and hydrogen ions with water as a result of mixing calcium hydroxide with R/O water.
 Kalkwasser has a pH of about 12 – 12.5.

 The next step takes place in the aquarium itself.
 Present carbon dioxide (CO2) will react with the Kalkwasser (calcium and hydrogen ions) to create calcium-hydrogen-carbonate.
 Calcium-hydrogen-carbonate is highly unstable and breaks down into calcium and carbonate.
 The benefits of calcium are outlined above and the carbonate helps keep the pH stabile (carbonate hardness).

 Because of the reaction with carbon dioxide Kalkwasser is hard to dose, since it is dependent on the CO2 content in the aquarium.
 This is a good reason to get rid of airstones as they will dilute the CO2 rendering the CO2 and Kalkwasser useless by diffusion.

 The best way to introduce Kalkwasser is as top off water for the aquarium.
 As pure water evaporates over time, adding the Kalkwasser solution will replenish the much needed calcium and pH buffer.

 Knowing about the high pH of Kalkwasser, it is essential to monitor the pH level while adding it.
 Kalkwasser is best introduced in the evening since pH levels vary throughout the day, measuring their lowest in the morning.
 Adding Kalkwasser in the evening will therefore have less influence in the beginning and helps the system to adjust better and to avoid possible pH “shocks” (as in a to sudden pH increase).

-Kalkwasser is recommend, if not essential for reef tanks.
+Kalkwasser is recommended, if not essential for reef tanks

 Alternatively a kalkwasser reactor can be used.
 Below is a brief overview: